 In addition, MSF is supporting the Ministry of Health in two hospitals: Nguigmi hospital and the main maternal and paediatric health centre in Diffa town.
 At both hospitals, MSF is supporting the reproductive and sexual health and paediatric units and is providing mental health support.
 At Nguigmi hospital, the team is also treating children with severe acute malnutrition.

-Read more about MSF's activities in Niger.
+Find out more about MSF's activities in Niger.